fbpx

 School Within School (Art & Soccer Camp)

 Located in NE DC, School Within School offers an amazing outdoor field perfect for soccer training and games, plus dedicated indoor spaces for art classes.
-With easy access to bathrooms and a safe, family-friendly environment, it’s an ideal spot for spring break camp.
-Our Art & Soccer Spring Break Camp celebrates the 2026 FIFA World Cup with a different country each day.
-Kids create art inspired by each nation – from painting American landmarks for Team USA to drawing Big Ben and red buses for England – while playing soccer and learning about different playing styles and cultures.
+With easy access to bathrooms and a safe, family-friendly environment, it’s an ideal spot for camp.
+Our Art & Soccer Camp takes kids on an adventure Around the World with a different country each day.
+Kids create art inspired by landmarks and nature from each destination – from painting giant baobab trees in Madagascar to designing tiger spirit art in South Korea – while playing soccer and exploring different cultures.

 Camp Details: